Universal Studios Hollywood: Attendance

+Annual events

+Halloween Horror Nights

+Halloween Horror Nights is a Halloween-themed annual event at multiple Universal Studios theme parks worldwide.

 Public transportation

 Universal Studios Hollywood can easily be accessed by public transportation at Universal City/Studio City.
 The Metro B line subway train runs between Union Station in Downtown Los Angeles, Westlake, Koreatown, East Hollywood, and Hollywood.

 Passengers can also arrive at the entrance of the theme park entrance by several Metro bus routes.
 Metro Local lines 150, 155, 224, and 240 stop at Lankershim Blvd & Universal Center Drive (front entrance).
 Metro Local line 165 and Metro Shuttle line 656 Owl stop farther away from the entrance, at Ventura and Lankershim Boulevards.
 At the front entrance (Universal Center Dr. & Lankershim Blvd), there is a free shuttle tram which takes the passengers directly towards the theme park entrance.

+Awards

+In 2021, The Secret Life of Pets: Off the Leash! attraction at Universal Studios Hollywood won the award for 'Outstanding Attraction' at the Themed Entertainment Association's (TEA) Thea Awards.

+In 2023, Universal Studios Hollywood's attraction Mario Kart: Bowser’s Challenge received the 'Best New Family Attraction' at the Golden Ticket Awards.